rwpenney/spfpm/README.md

 i.e. over 100 kilo-FLOPS, even for a few hundred bits of resolution.

-Development currently targets [Python](https://www.python.org) versions 3.2 and later, although the library should also work with python-2.7.
+Development currently targets [Python](https://www.python.org) versions 3.3 and later, although the library should also be usable with python-2.7.
 The latest version of spfpm can be found on [GitHub](https://github.com/rwpenney/spfpm), with earlier versions also available